alejandra-sofia-dbb/agent-safety-tool/README.md

 - `neo4j_integration.py`: Integrates the ontology with Neo4j for visualization purposes.
 - `agent-ontology.owx`: The OWL-based ontology that represents agents, capabilities, tools, and risks.
 - `ontology_visualization.html`: HTML file to visualize the ontology.

-## Contributing

-Feel free to submit a pull request if you'd like to contribute.
-Please ensure your changes align with the project's goals of improving AI agent safety.